Solar System Geometry Index (SSGI)

 SSGI interface in Solpage

-As of August 2021, with version 7.4 of Solpage, the COMMON SSGI graph has been revised.
+In August 2021, with Solpage version 7.4, the SSGI COMMON graph has been revised.
 Instead of red peaks for all critical planetary geometry (PG), different colors are now used to mark geometry involving Mercury (PGme), Venus (PGve) and other planets (PG).
 Visualization of the involvement of Mercury and Venus is important, as convergence of critical planetary geometry with these two planets account for most of the major earthquakes.
 This conclusion is based on nine years of research.

 In the course of 2022 critical geometry has been categorized into conjunctions (c), right-angles (r) and semi-right angles (s) (SSGI version 7.8.2.317).
 Extensive research has shown that this geometry, in particualar with Mercury, Venus and the Moon, has a strong relationship with stronger (Mw ≥ 5.6) earthquakes and with their tendency to cluster.